C. elegans Knock-in Services

-You can choose from a variety of proteins including YFP, BFP, eGFP, mCherry, mOrange, mScarlet, and many more.
-All of our fluorescent proteins are optimized for expression in C. elegans via codon optimization and insertion of introns.
+You can choose from a variety of fluorophores including YFP, BFP, eGFP, mCherry, mOrange, mScarlet, and many more.
+All of our fluorescent fluorophores are optimized for expression in C. elegans via codon optimization and insertion of introns.

-Use our fluorescent protein tags in combination with the Fluorescent Protein RNAi to reduce or eliminate protein expression.
+Use our fluorescent fluorophore tags in combination with the Fluorescent Protein RNAi to reduce or eliminate fluorophore expression.

-Concerned that the addition of a fluorescent protein will inhibit protein function?
+Concerned that the addition of a fluorescent fluorophores will inhibit protein function?
 We can use a 2A or SL2 sequence to separate the 2 components!